TuZZiX/Baxter_grasp_blocks/README.md

 # Baxter_grasp_blocks

-The repository for the Robotices final project
+This repository is for the robotice final project

+co-workers:
+	Shipei Tian
+	Zhiang Chen
+	Alex DeFiore
+	Qian Wang